-By Jimmy Lee, Public Affairs Director, Contra Costa County Office of the Sheriff
+By Jimmy Lee, Director of Public Affairs, Contra Costa County Office of the Sheriff

-The coroner’s jury reached the verdict in the inquest after hearing the testimony of witnesses called by hearing officer Matthew Guichard.
+The coroner’s jury verdict came after hearing the testimony of witnesses called by the hearing officer, Laura Pagey.

-A coroner’s inquest, which Sheriff-Coroner David Livingston convenes in fatal incidents involving peace officers, is a public hearing during which a jury rules on the manner of a person’s death.
-Jury members can choose from the following four options when making their finding: Accident, Suicide, Natural Causes, At the hands of another person, other than by accident.
+A Coroner’s Inquest, which Sheriff-Coroner David Livingston convenes in fatal incidents involving law enforcement personnel, is a public hearing during which a jury rules on the manner of a person’s death.
+Jury members can choose from the following four options when making their finding: Accident, Suicide, Natural Causes or At the hands of another person, other than by accident.

 Allen Payton contributed to this report.